 | Perceiver Resampler[12] | Fixed (e.g., 64) | Compress long image or video sequences | Medium |

 Q-Former and Perceiver-style resamplers address the same systems problem: bound visual features before the language path, with potential information loss to evaluate.
 BLIP-2[2] uses a Q-Former.
-Flamingo[12] uses a Perceiver Resampler before gated cross-attention layers.
+Flamingo[12] uses a Perceiver Resampler to produce a fixed visual bank before gated cross-attention layers.

 A 224×224 image processed by a ViT-L/14 (Vision Transformer Large with a patch size of 14) encoder produces a 16×16 patch grid, or 256 patch tokens.
 Some implementations also keep a CLS token, yielding 257 total encoder tokens.
 Raise the resolution and the count climbs fast: LLaVA-1.5 swapped in a 336px CLIP encoder, which yields a 24×24 grid and 576 visual tokens per image.[13]
-In an early-fusion path, admitting thousands of visual tokens increases shared self-attention work, prefix length, and KV-cache demand.
+In a direct projected-prefix path, admitting thousands of visual tokens increases shared self-attention work, prefill length, and KV-cache demand.
+A separate cross-attention bank has a different cost path.

-Let's walk through the arithmetic so you can do this in an interview or on a whiteboard.
+The arithmetic is short enough to do in an interview or on a whiteboard.

 1def patch_tokens(size: int, patch: int, frames: int = 1) -> int: